-However, over the decades, it’s slowly starting to become a finesse game on offense rather than the old school ground and pound style of gameplay – with the most recent innovation on offense happening in the past 20 years.
+However, over the decades, it’s slowly starting to become a finesse game on offense rather than the old-school ground and pound style of gameplay – with the most recent innovation on offense happening in the past 20 years.

 This clip is from 1903.
 1903!!!
-The most notable takeaway from this clip is how the offense and the defense are all within a 12×12 yard box.
+The most notable takeaway from this clip is how the offense and the defense are within a 12×12 yard box.
 It’s your classic, give the ball to your best athlete and let him slam it up the middle.